vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 e

 In the Sūrya Siddhānta, a formula is given for finding the true longitude of the sun from its mean longitude.
 As the length of a month is the time taken by the sun to traverse arcs of 30° each along the ecliptic by its true motion, the lengths of the different months can be worked out when its true longitudes on different dates of the year are known.
-The true longitude is obtained by the Sūrya Siddhanta with the help of the following formula :
+The true longitude is obtained by the Sūrya Siddhānta with the help of the following formula :

 True Long. - Mean Long.–133.'68 sin K